Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 2. The application of the algorithm using it to predict the outcome of whether the client will subscribe a term deposit of a bank and calculate the accuracy using some new methods such as classification report and confusion matrix

 ## Decision Tree 1 - Iterative Dichotomiser 3
-1. Contains syntax of creating a Decision Tree model and predicting using Decisio Tree to predict the outcome of the Iris Dataset
+1. Contains syntax of creating a Decision Tree model and predicting using Decision Tree to predict the outcome of the Iris Dataset
 2. The application of the algorithm using it to predict the type of iris based on entered values and visualizing the data